- What is a complaint?

 Preliminary findings are not final decisions.
 They are subject to changes following informal reviews or record reviews.

-Investigations of a public agency are typically conducted under Chapter 12, Chapter 39, Chapter 42 and Chapter 44 of the Texas Education Code or federal authority.
+Investigations of a public agency are typically conducted under Chapter 11, Chapter 12, Chapter 39, Chapter 42 and Chapter 44 of the Texas Education Code or federal authority.
 Reviews are conducted under Chapter 157 of the Texas Administrative Code.
-Investigations of educator certification are conducted under 19 TAC Chapter 249.
+Investigations of educator certification are conducted under 19 TAC Chapter 247 and 19 TAC Chapter 249.

 TEA divisions have specific investigative procedures in place.
 Investigative procedures and timelines may differ depending on the program requirements.